jalagar/animated-art-engine/README.md

 <img src="./README_Assets/0.gif" width="200"><img src="./README_Assets/1.gif" width="200"><img src="./README_Assets/2.gif" width="200"><img src="./README_Assets/3.gif" width="200">

 **EDIT tool now supports z-index/stacking, grouping, if-then statements, and incompatibilities**.
-See [nftchef's docs](https://generator.nftchef.dev/readme/) for more information.
+See [this section for more information]().
 Here is an example of having one layer that is both in front and behind the ball.

 <img src="./README_Assets/z-index/0.gif" width="200">

-TLDR if you don't want to read the doc:

-- **z-index/stacking**: You can have the same layer appear in front and behind of another layer (see basketball above).
-You do this by specifying a `z_,` in front of the name, for example `z1,` or `z2,`.
-See `layers_z_index` for an example, and try setting the `layersFolder` to `layers_z_index` to see this in action and checkout `layerConfigurationsZIndex` in the `config.js` for the configuration.
-- **grouping**: You can group traits together into groups, like common/rare.
-Then you can specify how much supply you want of each.
-See `layers_grouping` folder and `layerConfigurationsGrouping` in the `config.js`.
-- **if-then**: You can specify if this trait then have this other trait.
-For example, if ball is pink, then pick these two hats.
-See `layers_if_then` folder and `layerConfigurationsIfThen` in `config.js`.
-- **incompatibilities**: You can specify if you want a layer to be incompatible with another layer.
-For example, if you don't want the flashing background to have a multicolor ball.
-NOTE, this only works if layer names are all unique or else this may lead to unintended behavior.
-See `layers_incompatible` and `const incompatible` in `config.js`.
-You can uncomment the line, and run the code with `layersFolder` set to `layers_incompatible` to see it working in action.

 ## Requirements